Tanjung Puting National Park

 Your journey will start from Pangkalan Bun City and then do river cruise using Kelotok (wooden house boat) from port Kumai heading to Camp Leakey which is the famous camp compare to any other camps on Tanjung Puting National Park area.
 You will enjoy the river cruise by seeing orangutans, proboscis monkey, and wild birds in the wild nature to discover truly rare moments you can’t find elsewhere.

-Tanjung Keluang Beach also located in the District of Kotawaringin Barat, Central Kalimantan, Indonesia.
+Tanjung Keluang Beach also located in the Kotawaringin Barat Regency, Central Kalimantan, Indonesia.
 This place is a home of a small conservation project by Indonesian Nature Conservancy Agency to preserve and release Green & Hawkbill Turtles.

 In this area you can enjoy sunrise and sunset at the same spot, camping with your family, and doing water activities like riding banana boat, swimming, and fishing.